Today, people read manga comic books worldwide but the content originated in Japan.

 Today, Shueisha is looking to expand its influence beyond Japan's borders with the co-ownership of publishing house Viz Media and the previously mentioned Shogakukan.

-It publishes books in both electronic and printed formats.
-Key genres are fiction, manga, comics & graphic novels.
+It publishes books in both electronic and printed formats, genres like fiction, manga, comics & graphic novels, and more.

 In 1986, the Japanese publishing houses Shueisha and Shogakukan collaborated to create the VIZ project, which got to be one of the most popular manga companies in the US.
-The reason for this decision was a surge in the popularity of manga among residents of North America.
+The reason for this decision was due to the surge in popularity of manga in North America.
 The corporate headquarters is located in San Francisco.

 The company's name is quite interesting.
 It inherits the word "visual," which alludes to the visual content of the books in advance.